05dirnbe/sarah-website/src/site/privacy-policy.md

 This privacy policy sets out how I use and protect any information that you provide when you use this website.

 I'm committed to ensuring that your privacy is protected.
 If you're asked to provide information by which you can be identified when using this website, then you can be assured that it will only be used the way I will describe in this privacy statement.

-The policy may change from time to time, and I'll do that by updating this page.
-Check back from time to time to make sure you're happy with any changes.
-This policy is effective from 18/10/19.

 ## What's collected